mBaratta96/musicScraper/README.md

 ## Usage

+So far, you have to build it by yourself.
+Clone the repo, then `cd musicScraper` and `go build`

 To list your RYM album rating, download your profile data and save it in the `.config/musicScrapper` folder as `user_albums_export.csv`.